mohitkr05/AWS_SAA_CA02/EC2/ec2.md

    - Reserved Instances that applied to terminated instances are billed until the end of their term according to their payment option.

+### Operations
+ - Launch  - When instance is launched it enters the _pending_ state
+ - Stop and Start (EBS Backed instances only)
+   - If instance fails check, or it is not responding, the instance can be _stopped_
+   - Instance enters _stopping_ state and then _stopped_
+   - You can modify instance settings in the _stopped_ state
+   - When you start the instance it goes into the _pending_ state
+   - The instance is moved to a new host computer
+   - Instance retains it private IPv4 address
+ - Hibernate (EBS Backed instances only)
+   - Hibernate action signals OS to suspend to disk
+   - It enters into the _stopping_ and then _stopped_ state
+   - The instance is moved to a new host computer
+   - Instance retains it private IPv4 address
+ - Reboot
+   - Recommended rebooting using the EC2 rather than system command
+   - Rebooting an instance is equivalent to rebooting an operating system.
+ - Retirement
+   - An instance is scheduled to be retired when AWS detects the irreparable failure of the underlying hardware hosting the instance
+   - When an instance reaches its scheduled retirement date, it is stopped or terminated by AWS.

 ![EC2 Instance lifecycle - src AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/instance_lifecycle.png)